Collision avoidance system: Toyota

 2003 February: Toyota launched PCS in the redesigned Japanese domestic market Harrier.

 2003 August: added an automatic partial pre-crash braking system to the Celsior.

 2003 September: PCS made available in North America on the Lexus LS 430, becoming the first radar-guided forward-collision warning system offered in the US.

 2004: In July 2004, the Crown Majesta radar PCS added a single digital camera to improve the accuracy of collision forecast and warning and control levels.

 2006: Pre-collision system with Driver Monitoring System introduced in March 2006 on the Lexus GS 450h using a CCD camera on the steering column.
 This system monitors the driver's face to determine where the driver is looking.
 If the driver's head turns away from the road and a frontal obstacle is detected, the system will alert the driver using a buzzer, and if necessary, pre-charge the brakes and tighten the safety belts.

 2006: the Lexus LS introduced an advanced pre-collision system (APCS), added a twin-lens stereo camera located on the windshield, and a more sensitive radar to detect smaller "soft" objects such as animals and pedestrians.
 A near-infrared projector located in the headlights allows the system to work at night.
-With the adaptive variable suspension (AVS) and electric power steering, the system can change the shock absorber firmness, steering gear ratios, and torque assists to aid the driver's evasive steering measures.
+With adaptive variable suspension (AVS) and electric power steering, the system can change the shock absorber firmness, steering gear ratios, and torque to aid the driver's evasive steering measures.
 The lane departure warning system will make automatic steering adjustments to help ensure that the vehicle maintains its lane in case the driver fails to react.
 Driver Monitoring System was introduced on the Lexus LS.
-Rear-end pre-collision system includes a rearward-facing millimeter-wave radar mounted in the rear bumper.
+The rear-end pre-collision system includes a rearward-facing millimeter-wave radar mounted in the rear bumper.
 The system adjusts the active head restraints by moving them upward and forward to reduce the risk of whiplash injuries if an imminent rear collision is detected.

 2008: Improved driver monitoring system added on the Crown for detecting whether the driver's eyes are properly open.
 It monitors the driver's eyes to detect the driver's level of wakefulness.
 This system is designed to work even if the driver is wearing sunglasses at night.

 2008: PCS with GPS-navigation linked brake assist function on the Crown.
 The system is designed to determine if the driver is late in decelerating at an approaching stop sign, will then sound an alert, and can also pre-charge the brakes to provide braking force if deemed necessary.
 This system works in certain Japanese cities and requires Japan-specific road markings that are detected by a camera.